A speed comparison between all the most popular SD memory cards in the Sony A7s II.

 Best SD Memory Cards For The Sony A7s II

-If you have trouble getting cards working, try a few different brands until you find one that works.
-You can also try to reset the camera to factory default, that works sometimes as well, then test your card, and update firmware.
+If you have trouble getting cards working, switch to a Sony brand card, they seem most consistent.
+You can also try to reset the camera to factory default, that works sometimes as well, then test your card and update firmware.

 USB 3.0 write speeds are done with Crystal Disk on Windows 8 using the Lexar SR2 memory card reader.
 My Fastest performing memory card reader from my best memory card reader comparison.